 - Check with your neighbours.
 If it’s a cat you have lost knock on your neighbour’s doors and get them to check under houses, in sheds and in garages as cats often get accidentally locked up!!

-- Don’t forget a local leaflet drop and signs on shop windows
+- Don’t forget a local leaflet drop and signs on shop windows.
+We have a notice board, so you can leave one at reception.

 What do you do when you find a lost pet